alexbejann/bookstore/README.md

 # Assignment 2

-## The case
-Build an auction site for a product or service of your choosing.
-Some examples are
+-  **Daniel-Alexandru Bejan**

-- Trips
+-  **Cosmin George Mucalau**

+## Books Auction Store
+To run project do `npm run dev`.
+This command will start the server to listen on `http://localhost:3000 `.
+## Admin user credentials
-- Sporting goods
+- username: __alex__
-- Art
+- password: __pass123__

-## The assignment

-Now that we have a RESTful backend it is time to build a simple frontend.
-We will use plain vanilla Javascipt for this assignment.
-The use of other web technologies is not allowed.
-To help you along we have already created the HTML and CSS for you.
-Clone the project from [HBO ICT Lab](https://repo.hboictlab.nl/template/20975353) and add your own Javascript to meet the requirements below.

-You are not supposed to alter the provided HTML and CSS.

-### Functional requirements
+### Requirements accomplished

 - I want a main(index) page with:

-    - the ability to log in and register
+    -[x] the ability to log in and register
-    - a list of auctions and their corresponding attributes with built in pagination.
+    -[x] a list of auctions and their corresponding attributes with built in pagination.
-    - a searchbar that can be used to search auctions
-    - the auction list should be filterable on at least three attributes.
+    -[x] a searchbar that can be used to search auctions -[x] the auction list should be filterable on at least three attributes.
 I.e. a dropdown to filter on price ranges, checkboxed for colors or a slider for a distance.
 - I want a details page for each auction.
 This page should have:
-    - a list of all bids and attributes
+    -[x] a list of all bids and attributes
-    - an option to place a bid
+    -[x] an option to place a bid(user can place a bid only if it's logged in).
 - I want an adminpage where I:
-    - can add auctions
+    -[x] can add auctions
-    - can modify auctions
+    -[x] can modify auctions
-    - can delete auctions
+    -[x] can delete auctions
 - Create form handling.
 Form handling should have at least:
-    - A red border (CSS class wrong) around the text input when an incorrect bid was placed
-    - A red border around the price input field when an incorrect price was entered when creating a new auction
-    - An error message when trying to place a bid without being logged in
-    - An error message for login errors
-    - A check for the  email address on registration:
-        - contains a @
-        - there is text before the @
-        - there is text after the @
-        - ends with .nl or .com
-    - A check for the password at registration:
-        - at least 6 characters
-        - should contain at least one capital letter
-        - should contain at least one digit

-### Non-functional requirements
-- Do not alter HTML and CSS
-- Do not use client-side Javascript libraries
-- Use the browsers XMLHttpRequest API to make HTTP to the backend

-## Grading
-This assignment has to be handed in on Blackboard.
-The ultimate deadline is

-**monday 09:00 in week 9.**

-What do we expect you to hand in:

-- The complete code of both the backend and frontend
-- A short manual in Markdown on how they work together
+    -[x] A red border (CSS class wrong) around the text input when an incorrect bid was placed -[x] A red border around the price input field when an incorrect price was entered when creating a new auction -[x] An error message when trying to place a bid without being logged in -[x] An error message for login errors
+    -[x] Email check on registration:
+        - Performed by our regex:`[a-zA-Z0-9_.+-]+@[a-zA-Z0-9-]+\.(com|nl)`
+        - This part `[a-zA-Z0-9_.+-]` checks if a string before @
+        - This part `[a-zA-Z0-9-]+\` checks if after @
+        - The email should end in .com or .nl (`(com|nl)`) -[x] Password check regEx at registration:
+        - This is our regEx for password `(?=.*[a-z])(?=.*[A-Z])(?=.*[0-9]){6,}`.
+        - `(?=.*[a-z])` checks if the string contains at least a lowercase char.
+        - `(?=.*[A-Z])` this part checks for at least one uppercase char.
+        - `(?=.*[0-9])` this part checks if the string contains at least one digit
+        - `{6,}` checks if the string is at least 6 char long.

+## User without login

+- Can sign up
+- Filter books on main page based on Authors, Years and Country.
+- Can also view the book detail page

+## Normal User

+- Login logout
+- View books on main page
+    - __Add__ bid to book on detail page
+- See his own bids in bids.html
+    - __Delete__ bid

+## Admin user

+- Can see all users in Users section (username, email and role)
+- Can manage all auctions in Administration section
+    - admin can **modify**, **delete** current auctions/books
+    - can **add** a new auction/book

+## Project structure
+- src
+    - api
+        - books.js
+        - isAdmin.js
+        - isAuthenticated.js
+        - tokenValidation.js
+        - user.js
+    - data
+        - books.json
+        - user.json
+    - rest
+        - requests.rest
+        - userCalls.rest
+    - static
+        - page
+            - administration.js
+            - auction.js
+            - bids.js
+            - index.js
+            - login.js
+            - register.js
+            - users.js
+            - util.js
+        - public
+        - administration.html
+        - auction.html
+        - bids.html
+        - index.html
+        - login.html
+        - register.html
+        - users.html
+    - errorHandlers.js
+    - index.js

+## Complex code from static files explained

+## util.js
+- Token handlers received from the server:
+    - `createCookie(token)` is creating the cookie based on the token received from the server called from `saveToken(token)`
+    - `sessionCookie()` is checking and is returning the cookie value, we are searching for our cookie based on given name in `createCookie(token)` which is always **token**.
+    - `resetToken()` deletes the cookie by setting a past date, this will trigger cookie removal
+    - `getTokenPayload()` is extracting the token payload, so we can use the payload for further checks such as: role checking or username check.
+- Loading navigation `loadNavigation(active)` this is called on every page in the window.onload in order to load the page navigation, the active param is the current page name.
+This method is checking automatically(based on the cookie, if exists) what should the user see and will create and load all necessary navigation items.
+- `validateInputControl(element, ok, message)` is called when we need some error handlers in a form / input field.
+Our solution for error handling is to have every input field wrapped in a div which consists in input, and a span which is going to show our error message, if necessary.
+- `sendJSON` has been modified to send an error if the status is different the `xhr.status >= 200 && xhr.status < 300`.
+Also, the method will add a Bearer header with a token if the session cookie is present.
+## index.js
+- During onload function we are also creating the filters in `createBooks(response)` we have 3 arrays which will contain our values for each filter and `createFilter(category,value, id)` will take care of creating the filters and checkboxes.
+The idea is simple if a checked(the checkbox) we clear all children and do a request to server to get all books based on that filter.

+## administration.js
+- `createAuctionElement = (book)` is used to create a row for a table.
+At the same time we are also adding the click listeners for the edit, delete and save changes.
+When the edit button clicked other buttons are disabled and `update(child)` is called within a loop.
+This function is adding inside the **<td>** element an input element to edit the fields.
+When save button clicked we check for changes in this piece of code and do the put request to server.
+`//Save changes
+            const val = [];

+            for (let index  = 0; index < 5 ; index++)
+            {
+                let currentChild = container.children[index];
+                if (!(currentChild.firstChild.value === bookValues[index]))
+                {
+                    //console.log(`the ${currentChild.id} have been changed: `+currentChild.firstChild.value, bookValues[index]);
+                    val.push({
+                        fieldChanged: currentChild.id,
+                        newValue: "" + currentChild.firstChild.value,
+                    })
+                }
+            }`